Preparing to search

 The NFI programme works closely with the FC’s plant health teams and with other colleagues to provide information to help estimate impact and to formulate policy in response to outbreaks of disease and in response to natural events such as storms which can affect Britain’s woodland.

-The National Forest Inventory complies with the Code of Practice for Official Statistics (published 2009) and most NFI publications are designated as ‘Official Statistics’.
+The National Forest Inventory complies with the Code of Practice for Official Statistics (edition 2.0, published 2018) and most NFI publications are designated as ‘Official Statistics’.
 More information about Official Statistics and the UK Statistics Authority is available at www.statisticsauthority.gov.uk.

 The location and extent of all forests and woodlands (0.5 hectares and over) is stored and maintained as a digital woodland map that can be rolled back in time to give estimates of change between reporting periods as well as an accurate picture of the current woodland.
 The maps distinguish between various forest types for example conifers, broadleaves or mixed.